Azure/portaldocs/portal-sdk/generated/top-extensions-context-panes.md

 import * as Di from "Fx/DependencyInjection";
 import * as OptionsGroup from "Fx/Controls/OptionsGroup";
 import * as TextBox from "Fx/Controls/TextBox";
-import { BladeReferences, BladeLink, ResourceLink, ClickableLink  } from "Fx/Composition";
+import { BladeReferences, BladeLink, ResourceLink, ClickableLink, OnClickHandler } from "Fx/Composition";
 import * as FxCompositionBlade from "Fx/Composition/Pdl/Blade";
 import { ViewModels as ViewModelDefinitions } from "_generated/ExtensionDefinition";
 import { DataContext } from "../../NavigationArea";